$0 Alberta Adoption Quick-Start Checklist

 The child is 12 or older: Children 12 and older must consent to their own adoption.
 The court will assess whether this consent is genuine and free from undue pressure.
 Having a lawyer ensures the process respects the child's legal position.

-You are uncertain about anything in the forms: A lawyer consultation for two hours ($300 to $500) to review your completed forms before filing is significantly cheaper than correcting a rejected application.
+You are uncertain about anything in the forms: A limited lawyer consultation to review your completed forms before filing may be significantly cheaper than correcting a rejected application.

 Finding an Adoption Lawyer in Edmonton or Calgary